Obarun/66/doc/66-boot.md

 - It forks a child, also called *stage2*.

-    * The child blocks until the `catch-all` logger runs.
+    * The child is blocked until the `catch-all` logger runs.

     * The child starts any service of tree *TREE*.